mavenlink/omniauth-concur-oauth2/README.md

 end
 ```

-You must have a consumer key and secret, To register your application with Concur and obtain a consumer key and secret, go to the [Concur application registration](https://dev.Concur.com/apps/new).
+You must have a consumer key and secret, which are created when you register your Partner Application.

 For additional information about OmniAuth, visit [OmniAuth wiki](https://github.com/intridea/omniauth/wiki).